whelew/party-tracker-project-four/README.md

 #### delete_campaign

+- This view allows a user to delete a prexisting campaign from their campaign list.
+- When the user sends the POST request to delete the campaign, the campaign with the specified campaign_id will be deleted.
+- It does this using campaign = get_object_or_404(Campaign, id=campaign_id, user=request.user)
+- The message is yet to be set up correctly to let the user know they successfully deleted the campaign.
+- This will be a future implementation.
+- It uses @login_required which ensures that only authenticated users can delete campaigns.

 #### campaign_info

 - This view is to allow the user to load an individual campaign to see it in more detail.